Hi there friend and Welcome aboard!!

 So with that, let’s look at the top 10!

-The SHP9500 is a bit of a dark horse pic, but rest assured it’s 4.7/5 out of over 340 reviews is nothing to sneeze at.
-It combines everything you need in a headphone: Comfort, build quality, balanced sound, soundstage, and detail retrieval into one complete package at under $100.
+The SHP9500 is a bit of a dark horse pic, and I personally own them and love them.
+They combine everything you need in a headphone: Comfort, build quality, balanced sound, soundstage, and detail retrieval into one complete package at under $100.
 If I didn’t know any better I would say this is the HD600’s little brother at an affordable price.

 The overall signature is just a notch below the superior Sennheiser HD600, but for less than a hundred dollars it comes pretty darned near close!
 The clarity, detail, and quickness of the SHP9500 is excellent.
 It’s a very mid-range oriented can, with a great soundstage, a lean bass response and extremely good comfort.
 Don’t expect to take them off anytime soon!
 Just be aware that it’s not a bass heads headphone, but is remarkably versatile with just about any genre, as well as movies and gaming.